 Per the bylaws, Board members must be members in good standing of NANOG and attend at least two of three NANOG meetings per year while in office.
 Each candidate must declare any and all affiliation(s) relevant to NANOG, which will include his or her main employer, as well as any other major relationships (for instance, if a candidate's primary employer is a nonprofit entity which is sponsored by a vendor, the candidate would declare both the nonprofit and the vendor as affiliations).

-Board officers are appointed by the Voting Board Members within 48 hours after the conclusion of the general election.
+Directors elected at an annual election shall take office on the first day of January following the annual election.
 There shall be seven (7) voting members of the Board of Directors, six (6) of whom will be elected and one of who will be the Executive Director.
 The six elected board members will each serve a staggered two-year term so as to have continuity of the Board.

 Elections of the six voting members of the Board of Directions will be held during the Fall NANOG meeting each year.
 The number of positions to be filled each year will be a minimum of two.